echoes1971/r-prj-ng/docs/ROADMAP.md

 ### Search & Discovery (NEXT - MVP BLOCKER)
-- [x] Full-text search in HTML content // 👤 Roberto: A search box in the NavBar that leads to a /nav/search with results and filters
-  - [x] Anonymous user search (public content only)
-  - [x] Logged user search (public + accessible content)
 - [ ] Advanced filters
   - [ ] Date range filter // Roberto: a generic range can be implemented, passing [_from_<name attribute>, _to_<name attribute>] in the metadata.
 These will be handled by SearchObjectsHandler that passes them to DBRepository.Search in the metadata of the search object
   - [ ] File type filter